 The scenes are joined together by “The Musician” (Jason Baughan) with an acoustic guitar that is played over a rather dramatic, yet sparse set.
 Here we have boxed over bedrooms and living rooms that are wheeled around by the supernumeraries.
 While it doesn’t distract from the acting itself too much, the pauses from moving the large blocks of different rooms around feels like a simulation game is loading and the fluid nature of what the actors are doing is stilted.
 This doesn’t seem to match the style of the production yet it supports the acting in a way that makes it stand out all the more.

 Penny Dyer is the voice and dialect coach and her work cannot be faulted.
 There isn’t one dropped vowel or hole in the consistency of accents or delivery.
 Holmes’ direction has truly honed in on intention and being affected by whomever you’re playing with on stage.
 Every player in every scene is reactive, including the ensemble who appear only at beginning of Act Two.
 O’Neill’s writing is of such a rare journey, and yet carried with such plausibility you are simply engrossed from the off.
 Tremendous performances with a continually experimental director leaves The Lyric strong in its growing reputation for fresh takes on revivals and classics.

-For further information or to book tickets visit the website here.
+Desire Under the Elms is at the Lyric Hammersmith until 10th November 2012.
+For further information or to book tickets visit the theatre’s website here.